 - Location: Floyd Fitzsimmons Arena, Benton Harbor, Michigan, USA

 - This was the first bout broadcast on radio.

-- In a 1926 newpaper article, Jim Corbett discussed the 1920 Dempsey-Miske bout.
-To quote from the article: "Before Billy Miske was taken sick--back in the days when Billy really was good--he was a fast, clever man.
+- In a 1926 newspaper article, Jim Corbett discussed the 1920 Dempsey-Miske bout.
+T quote from the article: "Before Billy Miske was taken sick—back in the days when Billy really was good—he was a fast, clever man.
 And he went the distance twice with Dempsey.
-When Bill had slipped and had lost his speed, Dempsey fought him the third time--and knocked him out.
+When Bill had slipped and had lost his speed, Dempsey fought him the third time—and knocked him out.
 But Jack wasn't fighting a fast, clever man that day."

 - This was the only time in over 100 bouts that Miske was knocked out.
-To quote boxing historian Eric Jorgensen from the FOX Sports biopic Billy Miske: Dead Man Fighting: "Any way you look at heart, toughness and determination--sheer guts--he (Miske) definitely had it.
-The fact that it took a Jack Dempsey to knock him out--that tells you what a tough guy he was."
+To quote boxing historian Eric Jorgensen from the FOX Sports biopic Billy Miske: Dead Man Fighting: "Any way you look at heart, toughness and determination—sheer guts—he definitely had it.
+The fact that it took a Jack Dempsey to knock him out—that tells you what a tough guy he was."

 - "Heavyweight Title Hangs In Balance; Dempcey Meets Miske Today in His First Bout Since He Defeated Jess Willard" The New York Times, September 6, 1920